VIFM Executive Team

 Johnathan Brownlee, Co-Founder

-Johnathan Brownlee is an award-winning executive producer, director and writer with a career spanning more than two decades.
-The Veterans Institute for Film & Media is Johnathan’s brainchild, and he leads the team to bring the vision to reality.
+Johnathan Brownlee is an award-winning executive producer, director and writer and the former CEO & President of Dallas Film.
+The Veterans Institute for Film & Media was Johnathan’s brainchild, and he leads the team to bring the vision to reality.
 His feature films, documentaries and broadcast television work have been viewed in more than 100 countries in 14+ languages, and have appeared on every major US and Canadian network.
 During his career, Johnathan has created digital content and brand films for major corporations and online companies from Home Depot to American Airlines and the Salvation Army to Greenpeace.
 He has shot in more than 20 countries around the globe working with talent such as Helen Hunt, Jerry Seinfeld, Luciano Pavarotti, Annette Bening, Martin Sheen and Angelina Jolie.
 Additionally, Johnathan has taught, lectured and consulted at institutions such as Harvard, MIT, Vancouver Film School, NYU, and Dallas’ Booker T. Washington High School for the Arts.

 Maggy Croxville, Co-Founder